-- A proportion of our fee is retained in a 'Transformational Fund' for reinvestment in our participant's projects or directly into the local community such as our 'Neighbourhood Community Project' initiatives. - Work with local education and training providers, industry bodies, and Third Sector Organisations to offer meaningful curriculum support and work experience opportunities. - · Work with local organisations and charities to focus on health and well-being.
+- A proportion of our fee is retained into a 'Transformational Fund' to be reinvested into our participant's projects or directly into local community projects such as our 'Neighbourhood Community Projects' initiative. - Work with local education and training providers, industry bodies, and TSOs to offer meaningful curriculum support and work experience opportunities. - Work with local organisations and charities to focus on health and well-being.